 According to content marketing expert David Meerman Scott, gated content typically receives 20 to 50 times the downloads as ungated content.
 In today’s society, when something is given away for nothing people assign it a lower value.
 Add a minor (but free) barrier to entry and its perceived value skyrockets.

-66. Make it interactive
+66. Make lead generation interactive

 Your accounting firm could create a plug-and-play budget planner that helps people to organize their finances.
 Just make sure it works and works well.
 An interactive tool that helps people answer difficult questions or solve important problems should be easy to use to avoid user frustration.

-PRO TIP: A quality tool is something that others are more likely share and is an industry resource, so take the time to make yours worth using and include features that others may have missed.
+PRO TIP: A quality tool is something that others are more likely share and is an industry resource, so take the time to make your worth using and include features that others may have missed.

 Every one of these 60+ items can have a major impact on the effectiveness of your lead generation.
 Based on your site, niche, and company, some of these items will increase leads more dramatically than others.
 Overall, it’s critical that you implement a few of the tactics listed in each section.